pkredhat/ds-challenge04/README.md

 ## Challenge-04

 ### Scenario
-* Lets continue to built on top of ds-challenge-03
+* Lets continue to build on top of ds-challenge-03
 * This section will explore on adding additional resources to the environment.
 There will be situations where a certain service testing needs more resources.
 In a traditional laptop, these type of resources may not be available either due to resource constraints or because the workload under test needs specific types of resources (example: GPUs).
 That forces the developers to either upgrade their laptops/desktops (which takes time) and or create a whole new setup on another machines.
 Let's see how we can avoid this pain point using DevSpaces

 ### Set Up + verification